manodrum/dunwoody-lights/README.md

 ## Features

 - 📍 Interactive Google Maps integration with custom markers
+- 🧭 Automatic detection of your current location with blue marker
+- 🚗 Routes start from your current location for easy navigation
 - 🎅 Browse 10+ curated holiday light displays in Dunwoody
 - ⭐ View ratings, descriptions, and special features for each display
 - ✅ Select multiple displays to create a custom route